madibabaiasl/modern-robotics-course/README.md

-# Modern Robotics I - Arm Type Manipulators
+# Modern Robotics

-You can watch a video of the introduction to the Modern Robotics I course at the link below:
+You can watch a video of the introduction to the Modern Robotics course at the link below:

 - <a href="https://youtu.be/MANNYzmCndY">Introduction to the Course Video</a>